mjehrhart/github-repo-download-dashboard/README.md

 # About
 This simle webapp tracks how many times your GitHub Release has been downloaded.
-I have a few private Homebrew apps that use GitHub Releases for distrobution and I needed a decent way to track how many times each release ( using tag_names ) has been downloaded.
+I have a few private Homebrew apps that use GitHub Releases for distribution and I needed a decent way to track how many times each release ( using tag_names ) has been downloaded.
 So I created this little webapp to give me the stats for any GitHub Release package.

 # AWS Lambda & Rust Deployment Method